 Sensible Heat Loads

 This is heat that a substance absorbs.
-Sensible heat load of a building is the total of the following.
+The sensible heat load of a building is the total of the following.

-- Air introduced to the building by ventilation
+- Air was introduced to the building through ventilation

 - Solar heat transmitted through glass windows

-- Heat transmitted through the building envelope thru floors, roof, and walls
+- Heat is transmitted through the building envelope thru floors, roof, and walls

 - Body heat from building occupants